Last Updated March 17, 2021

 Have you ever wondered, “what is renewable energy?” or “what are all the types of renewable energy?”
 Wonder no more.
 Renewable energy very simply refers to the energy found in natural resources like sunlight, air, and water.
 These renewable energy resources are constantly created and renewed by the earth and will never run out—unlike traditional energy from fossil fuels.

 Although renewable resources might create some pollution during their construction or manufacturing process, their overall environmental impact is much lighter than traditional energy created by burning fossil fuels.
-The cost of these resources will likely lower as technology gets better.
+The cost of these resources has continued to lower as technology improves.
 So what are the 5 main types of renewable energy?
 We’re glad you asked!
 Here are the top 5 sources:

 1. Solar Power

 One of the most popular types of renewable energy is created from the greatest source of energy we have—the sun.
 Sunlight is converted into power through a photovoltaic system that uses solar cells to convert sunlight into energy.
 These solar cells are found in solar panels that more and more homeowners are installing on the roofs of their homes.
 While the upfront cost isn’t cheap, the good news for homeowners is that solar panels are getting less and less expensive and can be used to power your home and create electricity.
+Solar power can now be stored as well to guarantee that you will have power when the power goes out.
 There is also no pollution from solar power energy production.